 So, what should we make of the logical fact of causal inevitability?

 Not much, really.
 All the benefits of reliable cause and effect come from knowing the specific causes of specific effects.
 The single fact that everything that happens is always causally inevitable tells us nothing useful.
-It cannot help us to make any decision, because all it can tell us is that whatever we decide will be inevitable.
+It cannot help us to make any decision, because all it can tell us is that whatever we decide, it will be inevitable.
 It is like a constant that always appears on both sides of every equation, and can be subtracted from both sides without affecting the result.

 The SEP error here is the suggestion that a prior point in time is sufficient to cause a future event.
 That is incorrect.
 No event will occur until all its prior causes have played out.

-A woman decides to build a playground in the backyard for her kids.
+For example, a woman decides to build a playground in the backyard for her kids.
 She draws up the plans, buys the materials, spends hours sawing, drilling, putting it together, and painting it.
 The playground, now in her backyard, is the inevitable result of prior events, specifically, her decision, her planning, her purchasing, and her labor.

 In theory, we could trace back, through an ever-widening network of prior causes, to explain how the woman happened to be there, on the planet Earth, at the time she decided to build the playground.
 But the farther we move away from the current event, the less relevant and more coincidental each prior cause becomes.